WHAT TO DO IN MIAMI IN 3 DAYS

-Are you thinking of visiting Miami, but aren’t sure where to start?
-I have good news – this 3-day Miami itinerary will show you all the best places to go while visiting this exciting and fun city in south Florida which is one of the best cities to visit in the US.
+Are you thinking of visiting Miami but aren’t sure where to start?
+I have good news – this 3-day Miami itinerary will show you all the best places to go while visiting this exciting and fun city in south Florida.

 Miami is not Florida’s capital, but also one of the best cities to visit in the US and it is the most well-known city in the state thanks to the many TV shows set here and the number of celebrities that like to visit South Beach.
 But you’ll also find parks, pools, and wetlands here, as well as many cultural and historic sites.

-So, whether you want to discover more of your own “backyard” or if you come from abroad – Miami surely is not boring, and here is what to know before your 3 days in Miami.
+So, whether you want to discover more of your own “backyard” or if you come from abroad – here is what to know before your 3 days in Miami.

 This post was written by Rebecca (find out more about her below).